 About Sarah

-Sarah Cosgriff (she/they) is an award-winning science communicator and specialist in equity, diversity and inclusion (EDI).
-They have worked in a number of settings, such as education, youth sector, public engagement and learning and development.
-Sarah is an experienced trainer and consultant and their clients have included businesses, charities, universities, festivals, schools and museums.
+Sarah Cosgriff (she/they) is a multi-award winning science communicator with a background in equity, diversity and inclusion (EDI).
+They have worked in a number of settings, such as education, youth sector, and public engagement.
+Sarah is an experienced speaker, trainer and consultant and their clients have included businesses, charities, universities, festivals, schools and museums.

 After coming out asexual, Sarah realised there was a lack of visibility of asexual people.
-Because of this they started doing advocacy and activism work, including public speaking and co-founding Aces in STEM.
+Because of this they started doing advocacy and activism work, including public speaking, being published in Nature Reviews Urology, and co-founding Aces in STEM.

 Previous employment